 If you see that an item hasn’t sold or been discounted after four days, then ask a staff member or manager if they can cut the price an additional 10% or so.
-Sometimes we will discount it even more than the customer is requesting, and we are happy to help!
+Sometimes, we will discount it even more than the customer requests, and we are happy to help!
 It will never hurt to ask.

 Ask for a Better Price

-We do not have professional appraisers for our items by any means.
-Often, we resort to good searches or our own intuitions when we price new items.
-If you feel an item is overpriced for what we have it listed for (and we aim for 90%+ off the retail prices), ask us about it.
-We will be more than happy to look into it and cut you an even better deal than you were anticipating.
+Wondering if you can negotiate at Goodwill?
+They do not have professional appraisers for our items by any means.
+Often, they resort to good searches or our own intuitions when they price new items.
+If you feel an item is overpriced for what they have it listed for (and they aim for 90%+ off the retail prices), ask them about it.
+They will be more than happy to look into it and cut you an even better deal than you were anticipating.